List of Bangladesh Twenty20 International cricket records: Highest successful run chases

 Australia holds the record for the highest successful run chase which they achieved when they scored 245/5 in response to New Zealand's 243/6.
 Bangladesh's highest innings total while chasing is 215/5 in a successful run chase against Sri Lanka at Colombo (RPS), Sri Lanka during the 2018 Nidahas Trophy.

 Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 15 T20I's with Bangladesh winning such games once.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in T20Is is by winning of the last ball which has been achieved 26 times.
 Bangladesh has achieve victory of the last ball once.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled four such T20Is.
 The narrowest victory by wickets for Bangladesh is two wickets achieved on two occasions.

 Greatest loss margins (by runs)

-Bangladesh's biggest defeat by runs was against Pakistan in the 2008 tour of Pakistan at National Stadium, Karachi, Pakistan.
+Bangladesh's biggest defeat by runs was against Pakistan in the 2024 tour of India at the Rajiv Gandhi International Cricket Stadium, Hyderabad, India.